fodorbalint/PathMaker/README.md

 <img src="References/0901_1.svg" width="42.86%"/>

-The green fields now mark a new rule, but that's for later.<br /> There is one more thing to keep in mind on 7 x 7.
+The green fields now mark a new rule, counting the enclosed area.
+If it is impair, the area cannot be completed.
+It actually needs to be applied on 7 x 7 already.

+There is one more thing to keep in mind.
 If the line approaches itself, it needs to behave as on the edge.
 In the following situation, the left and straight option has to be disabled.

 <img src="References/0901.svg" width="33.3%"/>

 The program is now equipped with a "Fast run" function, which makes it possible to run through approximately 100 cases per second, depending on your computer speed.
 This enables us to discover all 7 x 7 walkthroughs.
-According to the Online Encyclopedia of Integer Series (Number of simple Hamiltonian paths connecting opposite corners of a 2n+1 X 2n+1 grid) it should be 111 712, but this is not easy to verify.
+According to the Online Encyclopedia of Integer Series (Number of simple Hamiltonian paths connecting opposite corners of a 2n+1 x 2n+1 grid) it should be 111 712, but this is not easy to achieve.

 A rule editor has been created to provide a better overview about them.
 Here you can drag and drop the following fields:
 - live end